 Trust me, when your store starts getting sales and you have your 1st ‘viral’ sales explosion, you’re going to love it.

 I still remember ours, July 12th, 2013.
 For those of you who don’t know, we live in Chiang Mai, Thailand, which is about a 12 hour time difference from North America.

-Anyways, during the night (July 12th, 2013), our phone made a ‘ching-ching’ sound, like a cash register, that we had made a sale.
-Then another ‘ching-ching’, then another, then another… We sold 20+ iPhone wallets that night, and fell asleep to beautiful ‘ching-ching’ sounds.
+Anyways, during the night (July 12th, 2013), our phone made a ‘cha-ching’ sound, like a cash register, we had just made a sale.
+Then another ‘cha-ching’, then another, then another… We sold 20+ iPhone wallets that night and fell asleep to beautiful ‘cha-ching’ sounds.

 When you start seeing all your hard work paying off, its worth it.